 We performed a comparison between Veritas System Recovery and VMware SRM based on real PeerSpot user reviews.

-Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Offers good recovery quickly."
+Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The tool helps automate system recovery.
+The solution is most useful in scenarios involving restoration to a different environment.
+For instance, when migrating from a physical server to a virtual one, the tool facilitates conversion."

 "You can back up the whole image."